Learn how to configure a connection to Rippling via SAML.

 In order to integrate you’ll need the Rippling IdP metadata.

-Normally, this information will come from your Enterprise customer’s IT Management team when they set up your application’s Rippling configuration.
+Normally, this information will come from the organization's IT Management team when they set up your application’s Rippling configuration.
 But, should that not be the case during your setup, here’s how to obtain them.

 Log in to Rippling as an Adminstrator and select “IT Management” then “Custom App” from the left-side navigation bar.